Frequently Asked Questions

 Can I work part-time while at WSF?

 If necessary, students may work part-time jobs while in San Francisco.
-However, balancing a part-time job amidst internships, coursework, and community life activities can be challenging and distracting from immersing in the city on your off-time.
+However, balancing a part-time job amidst internships, coursework, and community life activities can be challenging and distracting from immersing in the city on your time-off.

 Where do I do my laundry?